 - B – These tasks have smaller consequences, though they are still important, such as answering email.

 - C – These tasks would be good to do, but they have no consequence on your life at all.
 Nothing bad would happen if these items are never completed.

 - D – “D” is for Delegate.
 These are the tasks that should be done by someone else at a lower rate of pay so that you can focus on the big picture.

 - E – “E” is for Eliminate.
 These tasks are not worth doing at all.
 As your goals progress, evolve or change completely, many old tasks become unimportant.
 Just because they were on your list at one point does not mean you still have to do them today.

 There you have it!
 Learning how to prioritize is as simple as knowing your ABCs.
 Anything beyond a C isn’t something you should be doing.

-Now that I’ve armed you with Pareto’s Principle, the Four Square Method, and the ABCDE Method, you know how to prioritize like a pro!
+Now that I’ve armed you with Pareto’s Principle, the Eisenhower Matrix, and the ABCDE Method, you know how to prioritize like a pro!